Hydrodynamics from charged black branes: Discussion

 Though we have not yet worked out explicitly the position of the event horizon in our metric solutions, it is plausible that the analysis of \cite{Bhattacharyya:2008xc} can be easily extended to the case of metrics with a global conserved charge(at least for the non-extremal case).
 This expectation, however has to be confirmed by an explicit computation.
 Further, it would be interesting to derive an entropy current for the charged fluid following the proposal outlined in \cite{Bhattacharyya:2008xc}.

 In the bulk of our work we have refrained from commenting on the fluids near extremality.
 The preliminary analysis in \cite{Bhattacharyya:2007vs} suggests that hydrodynamics would be a valid description at least for some class of extremal solutions.
 Unfortunately, we have not been able to shed more light on this issue in the present work - the perturbative metric and the gauge field we have obtained are ill-behaved at the horizon in the near-extremal limit.
-However, it is not clear what this behavior signifies.
+In fact, even in the non-extremal case considered by us here, the components of our solution diverge at the inner horizon (this divergence is however shielded by the outer horizon).
+We leave unanswered the question of whether this is a co-ordinate artifact, since this is a question which requires a detailed analysis of the causal structure of our solutions.
+If this divergence is physical in the extremal case, it might have very interesting implications.
 This is indeed one of the most pressing questions opened up by the present work and it would be interesting to understand the extremal limit of our solutions more clearly.